ryanatkn/cosmicplayground/README.md

   - [Easing Function Visualizations and Auralizations](https://www.cosmicplayground.org/#easings-2)
     focuses on one function at a time with bigger visuals and a tweakable audio representation ([auralization](https://en.wikipedia.org/wiki/Auralization))
-- several odd and/or unfinished things
+- several odd and/or partially finished things; some require audio to make sense

 [![galaxies](/src/assets/space/galaxies-banner.jpg)](/src/assets/space/galaxies.jpg)

 ## credits :turtle: <sub>:turtle:</sub><sub><sub>:turtle:</sub></sub>

-This project relies on open source software and freely licensed content like [NASA's Hubble imagery](https://www.spacetelescope.org) and the music of [Alexander Nakarada](https://www.serpentsoundstudios.com).
+This project relies on open source software and freely licensed content like [ESA/NASA's Hubble imagery](https://www.spacetelescope.org) and the music of [Alexander Nakarada](https://www.serpentsoundstudios.com).
 See [cosmicplayground.org/#about](https://www.cosmicplayground.org/#about)
 for the complete list of non-software assets and their credits.